DimitrisDavidGerokonstantis/Robotics-II-Intelligent-Robotic-Systems-NTUA-/README.md

 # Robotics II: Intelligent Robotic Systems

-Exercises and Semester Projects for the Robotics II course of NTUA (8th semester).
+Exercises (to be added) and Semester Projects for the Robotics II course of NTUA (8th semester).
 The repository contains:
 - **Semester Project 1:** A simulation of a **Redundant Robotic Manipulator**.
 The objective is that the end effector can successfully follow a specific path while at the same time avoiding the obstacles placed around it.